Article

 Blue Spring

-Take a half-mile hike to Blue Spring – with water a shade of turquoise you have to see to believe.
+Hike a half-mile (round trip) to Blue Spring – with water a shade of turquoise you have to see to believe.
 Osage Tribe members reportedly called it “Spring of the Summer Sky.”
-Walk onto the wooden deck at the edge of the pool and peer into one of the deepest springs in the country.
-The sixth largest spring in Missouri produces more than 90 million gallons of water a day, creating the 310-foot-deep pool.
+Missouri’s sixth largest spring produces more than 90 million gallons of water a day.
+Walk onto the wooden deck at the edge of the pool and peer into one of the country’s deepest springs.
+If you were to submerge the Statue of Liberty in the 310-foot-deep pool, her torch would be five feet below the surface of the water.
+The spring, 14 miles east of Eminence, is part of the Ozark National Scenic Riverways.

 Alley Spring